MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/scmapixfromsmapi.md

  _lhSimpleSession_

-> [in] The Simple MAPI session that was created by a call to MAPILOGON.
+> [in] The simple MAPI session that was created by a call to MAPILOGON.

 _ulFlags_